stake-plus/govcomms/docs/README.md

 The services share:

 - One MySQL connection (GORM) for configuration and governance data
-- Optional Redis client (feedback bot only) for publishing queue events
 - Shared AI provider factory (OpenAI / Claude) and HTTP tooling

 ## Building & Running